zAhmedAly/mynetflix/README.md

 # Connecting to the VPS

-To connect your VPS server, you can use your server IP, you can create a root password and enter the server with your IP address and password credentials.
-But the more secure way is using an SSH key.
+To connect your VPS server, you can use your server's IP address, create a root password, and then enter the server using your IP address and password credentials.
+However, a more secure method is to use an SSH key.

 ## Creating SSH Key